-Hance then bought the Brick House and nearby land from Samuel Barron’s heirs, Eliza C. Brewster and Sarah H. Cutter, in October 1872.
-The purchase price was $800.
+Hance then bought the Brick House and surrounding land, amounting to 1.2 acres, directly from Barron’s daughters in October 1872.
+The purchase price was only $800.
 He had the home expanded and renovated before handing over the property to Trinity in December 1873.

 The expansion doubled the size of the house.
 Behind the original home, a dining room and kitchen were added on the first floor and two bedrooms were added on the second floor.
 The original dining room became the priest’s study.
 Exterior brickwork for the addition matched the pattern of Trinity’s church building, rather than the original house.

 The house’s foundations and cellar beams, which were hand-hewn, were retained along with the earlier Flemish brickwork.